 Experiments: Setting Our Proposals to Test

-Moreover, a well-rounded validation set and a test set with about 1000 and 1100 examples respectively ensured accuracy.
+Moreover, a well-rounded validation set with about 1000 examples and a test set with about 1100 examples ensured accuracy.

 A Unique Approach to Test Set Creation